RetroDECK/ES-DE/USERGUIDE.md

 **Region** _(ScreenScraper only)_

-The region to scrape for, affects game names.
+The region to scrape for.
+This affects game names, game media and release dates.
+Possible options are Europe, Japan, USA and World.

-**Language** _(ScreenScraper only)_
+**Preferred language** _(ScreenScraper only)_

-Currently only English or World are supported, not really significant at the moment.
+Currently only English and World are supported, not really significant at the moment.

 **Overwrite files and data**